dotherightthing/wpdtrt-responsive-nav/README.md

 1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-responsive-nav` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Use the Settings->DTRT Responsive Nav screen to configure the plugin

 ## Frequently Asked Questions